-In his fourth season as an assistant coach for the Indiana State football program is Jayden Everett.
-This is Everett's second stint on the Sycamore coaching staff as he was an assistant coach in 2009.
+Jayden Everett is in his fourth season as an assistant coach for the Indiana State football program.
+This is Everett's second stint on the Sycamore coaching staff, as he was also an assistant coach in 2009.
 Everett works with the Indiana State running backs, and the 2016 season will be his first as ISU's recruiting coordinator.

 In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and, most importantly, their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.

 Of Indiana State's eight victories in 2014, six were against nationally-ranked FCS opponents.
-The Sycamores also returned the Victory Bell to Terre Haute for the first time since 1987 when they earned a 27-20 victory in Muncie over FCS opponent Ball State on September 13.
-The Sycamores also earned a victory over Top 10 FCS opponent Northern Iowa and remained in the national polls a school record 10 consecutive weeks.
+The Sycamores also returned the Victory Bell to Terre Haute for the first time since 1987 when they earned a 27-20 victory in Muncie over FBS opponent Ball State on Sept.
+13. The Sycamores also earned a victory over Top-10 FCS opponent Northern Iowa and remained in the national polls a school record 10 consecutive weeks.

 In total, eight different Sycamores were named all-conference, three were listed as academic all-conference and three more were named to the MVFC All-Newcomer team.

 When you dive deep into the Sycamores' 8-6 overall mark, Indiana State owned a FBS victory plus five other wins over nationally ranked foes.
-They had the nation’s toughest strength of schedule and the five wins over ranked teams were only bettered by FCS Championship Game foes North Dakota State and Illinois State.
+They had the nation’s toughest strength of schedule and their five wins over ranked teams were only bettered by FCS Championship Game foes North Dakota State and Illinois State.

-Everett tutored LeMonte Booker in 2013 as he was named to the MVFC All-Newcomer Team.
+Everett coached LeMonte Booker in 2013 as he was named to the MVFC All-Newcomer Team.
 Booker was the Sycamores' leader with 25 kickoff returns for 578 yards, averaging 23.1 yards per return.
 He owned a 97-yard kickoff return for a touchdown against No. 1 North Dakota State.
-Booker was the team’s third-leading rusher with 42 rushes for 175 yards, averaging over four yards per carry and one touchdown and caught seven passes for 39 yards.
-He returned five kickoffs against Youngstown State and North Dakota State and had a season-best 173 yards of returns versus the Bison, which was the highest single-game total in the MVFC this season.
+Booker was the team’s third-leading rusher with 42 rushes for 175 yards, averaging over four yards per carry and one touchdown, while also catching seven passes for 39 yards.
+He returned five kickoffs against Youngstown State and North Dakota State and had a season-best 173 yards of returns versus the Bison, which was the highest single-game total in the MVFC that season.